Shaping Lifelong Health

 Healthy Bodies: moving well, nutrition and oral health

-Healthy Minds: brain health, dementia risk reduction and digital inclusion
+Healthy Minds: brain health, dementia prevention and digital inclusion

 Healthy Participation: age-friendly places, purpose and contribution